MaksBal/LenovoConsMode/README.md

 Copy and replace the path in the file with location of your file.

-don't forget to add permissions: sudo chmod +x filename.sh
+don't forget to add permissions: sudo chmod +x fcm.sh

-Run from commandline ./filename.sh or bash filename.sh
+Run from commandline ./cm.sh or bash cm.sh